makrai/notes/mosbach2006-stabil-finetune.md

 * model has to judge whether the sentences paraphrases of each other
 * Performance is measured using the F 1 score

 ### RTE.
-The Recognizing Textual Entailment dataset is a collection of
+The Recognizing Textual Entailment dataset

 * sentence-pairs collected from a series of textual entailment challenges (Dagan+ 2005; Bar-Haim+ 2006; Giampiccolo+ 2007; Bentivogli+ 2009)
-* the second smallest dataset in the GLUE benchmark and
+* the second smallest dataset in the GLUE benchmark
 * fine-tuning on RTE was observed to be particularly unstable (Phang+ 2018; Dodge+ 2020; Lee+ 2020)
 * Accuracy is used to measure performance